kentwelcome/PR-Update/README.md

 The action requires the following input:

 - `baseBranch` (required): The base branch to compare and merge with the pull request branch.
+- `autoMerge` (optional): A flag to enable or disable the automatic merge of the base branch into the pull request branch.
+Default is `true`.
+- `descriptionMerged` (optional): Customized the merge commit message.
+- `descriptionReminder` (optional): Customized the reminder message posted on the PR comment if autoMerge is disabled.

 ### Example Workflow